Agilan30/Orange-HRM-site-AT-Poject/README.md

-# Web Automation on OrangeHRM Website with Python
+# Web Automation on OrangeHRM Website with Python, Selenium, PyTest

 ## PFA the Test cases scenarios